AntoineThebaud/swlcalc/README.md

 ------------
 Pull requests are welcome!
 They should be done against the `develop` branch.

 There are many things to do.
-Some suggestions can be found in [issues](https://github.com/AntoineThebaud/swlcalc/issues).
-Otherwise, things like refactoring, decoupling and better tests to make swlcalc easier to maintain is also welcome.
+Some suggestions can be found in the [swlcalc boards](https://github.com/AntoineThebaud/swlcalc/projects).

 Contributions can also be bug reports, feature requests and other feedback.